JanuszJakubiak/dammr2024/README.md

 cd dammr2024_ws/
 colcon build
 ```
-The lines above create a workspace folder with `src` subfolder, then `colcon build`  is used to generate other necessary subfolders and files.
+The lines above create a workspace folder with the `src` subfolder.
+Then `colcon build` is used to generate other necessary subfolders and files.

 ## Source workspace setup files